ForgeTrade/mcp-trader/README.md

 Model Context Protocol (MCP) gateway for orchestrating multiple capability providers.

+## Breaking Changes

+**⚠️ Version 0.2.0 (2025-10-24) - System Now Read-Only**

+This system has been transformed from a hybrid read/write trading client into a **read-only market data analysis tool**.
+All order management functionality has been removed.

+**What Changed**:
+- ❌ All order placement, cancellation, and query methods removed
+- ❌ Account information and trade history retrieval removed
+- ✅ Unified market data report API introduced
+- ✅ All market data analysis features preserved and enhanced

+See [CHANGELOG.md](CHANGELOG.md) for complete migration guide.

 ## Overview

 This system implements a distributed MCP architecture where a Python gateway orchestrates multiple language-specific providers via gRPC.
 Each provider exposes tools, resources, and prompts through a unified interface.